UAlberta-CMPUT174/cmput174-dev/README.md

 docker run hello-world
 ```

-# Install Docker (Linux & Mac)
+# Step One: Install Docker (Linux & Mac)
 1. Installation instructions for both Linux and Mac can be found [here](https://docs.docker.com/get-docker/).

-# Setup Your Development Environment
+# Step Two: Setup Your Development Environment (Linux, Windows, Mac)
 1. Install Visual Studio Code.
 Follow this [link](https://code.visualstudio.com/download) to download the installer for macOS, Windows, and Linux.
 2. Open Visual Studio Code.
 3. Install the `Remote-Containers` extension for Visual Studio Code.
 To do so, select the `Extensions` menu from the panel on the left side of the window and enter `Remote Containers` in the search bar.
 Finally, click the `Install` button to add the extension to Visual Studio.
+Refer to the video "Installing Remote-Containers" below for a demonstration.
-5. Click the blue icon in the bottom-left of the Visual Studio Code window.
-6. In the menu that pops up, select `Clone Repository In Container Volume`.
-7. Enter the URL of this repository (https://github.com/UAlberta-CMPUT174/cmput174-dev) in the pop-up window.
+5. Click the icon in the bottom-left of the window.
+In the menu that pops up, select `Clone Repository In Container Volume` and enter the URL of this repository (https://github.com/UAlberta-CMPUT174/cmput174-dev).
+Refer to the video "Creating The Development Environment" below for a demonstration.
+Note that the icon may be a different color on your machine.
+6. For a demonstration of setting the Python interpreter (should be set by default), running scripts, or restoring a previous session after closing Visual Studio Code, refer to the corresponding videos below.

 # Video: Installing Remote-Containers
 https://user-images.githubusercontent.com/61667893/175984416-b23887a3-6bed-45ad-80d7-83fd6c62d035.mp4

 # Video: Creating The Development Environment
 https://user-images.githubusercontent.com/61667893/175980145-bfdaf863-7d97-4300-983a-d4974934462c.mp4